specialist in digestive health since 2008

 IBS (irritable bowel syndrome) is a common dietary condition that affects between 7% and 15% of the general population.
 Why the wide range of possible cases?
 Because the criteria for diagnosing IBS tends to vary, and when different criteria are used, it can easily lead to fluctuating results.

-can you properly diagnose IBS?
+Can you properly diagnose IBS?

 IBS is iconically seen as a “catch-all diagnosis.”
 In other words, when a healthcare professional has exhausted all other possible options, they simply slap the “IBS” label on a patient and call it a day.
 This has led to a wide range of guesses regarding how many people actually have IBS.